How to care for your matcha whisk (chasen)

 The matcha whisk, also known as a chasen, is an essential tool for any matcha enthusiast.
-Crafted from delicate bamboo strands that are bent and woven together, the matcha whisk creates a smooth and frothy tea, which is vital for the ultimate matcha experience.
-To prolong the life of your whisk and ensure optimal performance, proper care is essential.
-In this article, we'll explore ten tips on how to properly care for your matcha whisk, from preparation to storage.
+Crafted from delicate bamboo strands that are bent and woven together, the fine tines create the smooth, foamy bowl that makes whisked matcha different from a spoon-stirred cup.
+To prolong the life of your whisk and ensure consistent results, proper care is essential.

 Tip 1